elastic/ecctl/developer_docs/STYLEGUIDE.md

 ## Packages

-### Structure
+### Command Structure

-A package per context, a context applies to any of the high level containers like `platform`, `deployment`, etc. When a context becomes too large to be contained in a package we can start breaking it down into sub-packages.

-An example would be  [pkg/deployment/elasticsearch/plan](../pkg/deployment/elasticsearch/plan).
+Commands are defined following the structure of the Elastic Cloud API.
+If a request to the API is `GET /api/v1/deployments/{deployment_id}`, the corresponding command will be `ecctl deployment show <deployment_id>`.

 ### Util packages

-When a function can be made generic it should go in one of the utils packages (e.g. [pkg/util](../pkg/util), [pkg/util](../pkg/util)) to remove complexity and give the ability to be reused.
+When a function can be made generic it should go in one of the utils packages (e.g. [cmd/util](../cmd/util), [pkg/util](../pkg/util)) to remove complexity and give the ability to be reused.

 If the function is not specific to `ecctl`, it should be part of [cloud-sdk-go](https://github.com/elastic/cloud-sdk-go) or a standalone repository if the functionality is big enough.